Subaru Crosstrek vs Toyota C-HR

 Feature Showdown

-The Subaru Crosstrek features a 11.6-inch touchscreen, while the Toyota C-HR gets a 10.5-inch display.
+The Subaru Crosstrek features a 11.6-inch touchscreen paired with a 4.2-inch digital dash, while the Toyota C-HR gets a 12.3-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Subaru Crosstrek stands out with wireless charging, panoramic roof, heated front seats and power tailgate that you will not find on the Toyota C-HR.
 Which feature set matters more depends on your daily routine and priorities.